Electronicks/Pocket_FSM/README.md

 	REACT(OnEntry) override {}
 	REACT(OnExit) override {}

-	// Default reactions => are unhandled
+	// Default reactions / ignored
 	REACT(Configure) {}
 	REACT(Number) {}
 	REACT(Reset) {}
 };
 ```

 Oh no, macros!
 Don't be spooked by those macros: they serve as both a consistent way to declare your states and a way to label your classes with their explicit purpose.
-The BASE_STATE macro is very important as it declares an  templated function key to the machine, which is the changeState<>() function.
-Visibility is set to public after the macro so you don't have to think about it.
+The BASE_STATE macro is very important as it declares a key function, the changeState<>() function.
+Visibility is set to public after the macro so you don't have to worry about it.
 The REACT macros are not really necessary, but simply provides a consistent signature to your react functions.
 The base class has two internal react functions that require overriding, OnEntry and OnExit events.
 You then add a react functions for your own inputs you defined earlier.
 All the react functions can be left pure virtual, defined on the spot, defined empty like in our case, or even labelled final.
 It's all up to your needs.
 Take note it's important for the base state to not hold any data members: if you need data to be passed from one state to the next, the pimpl will hold those fields.

 This looks like a simple enough class.
 Now we need the machine itself that will be jugling the different states.